 Written and Directed by Adolfas Mekas

-Trying to describe Adolfas Mekas’ Hallelujah the Hills is a real chore.
-It is avant-garde in a way that no longer seems all that ‘avant,’ yet its impact in 1963 was very strongly felt in independent filmmaking everywhere.
+Describing Adolfas Mekas’ Hallelujah the Hills is a real chore.
+It is avant-garde in a way that no longer seems all that ‘avant,’ yet in 1963 its impact was felt strongly in independent filmmaking everywhere.
 Basically a festival & college-town art picture, it has a comic energy that’s primitive and sophisticated at the same time.
 It’s easier to say what it isn’t rather than what it is.
 It’s a comedy, but almost entirely without form.
-Its oddball cast engages in skit-like comic scenes, but what we see is more like the kind of monkeying-about that happens in home movies than anything organized.
-Yet every scene and almost every shot feels inspired by a pure love of moviemaking.
+Its oddball cast engages in skit-like comic scenes, but what we see is more like the kind of monkeying-about that happens in home movies.
+Yet every scene feels inspired by a pure love of moviemaking.

 All of this reminiscing takes place while the boys are camping in the same woods where most of the rest of the movie plays out.
 In one scene they unpack a birthday cake, with candles that are already lit.
 The next day it becomes a target for their guns as it floats down the river.
 The joke isn’t played for silent-movie laughs, like passages in Richard Lester’s Beatles films; it’s more like off-the-wall drollery.
 There are also few if any jarring editorial effects.
 What’s being celebrated is the freedom from commercial and narrative constraints.
 Vera is quiet and thoughtful, the boys tend to be doltish jokers, and the wise-acre father doesn’t mind teasing them mercilessly.
 A couple of scenes of home life in Vera’s house frame momentary bustles in the kitchen, or focus on Mom complaining that nobody helps her with the chores.
 Then Mom will suddenly stare at the camera, as if saying “I know you’re there and I don’t care.”
 It’s all too obscure and mysterious to be joke-driven, and it’s far too stylized to be character driven.
 It appears to be ‘cinema-driven,’ way before self-conscious and self-referential filmmaking became a thing.